jimstrike/craft-facebook-messenger-customer-chat/README.md

 ## Craft 3

 To use this plugin with Craft 3 you need to install it from the latest v1.* tag version.
-[Here's a list of all tags](https://github.com/jimstrike/craft-facebook-messenger-customer-chat/tags).
+[View all tags](https://github.com/jimstrike/craft-facebook-messenger-customer-chat/tags).

 ```bash
 # Go to project directory